nimitzpro/artificial_intelligence/README.md

 You can choose a runtime, where you can ask for a GPU.

-If you have your own datasets, copy them to you Google Drive.
+If you have your own datasets, copy them to your Google Drive.

 Then in your Jupyter notebook, include a cell that contains the following:
 ```python